Angel1612/fylux.github.io/_posts/2017-07-05-Sparse_TSP.md

 >If the shortest path between node A and C crosses node B, the path can be composed by the shortest path between A and B and the shortest path between B and C.

-Hence in each position [x][y] of the matrix we will store the first node in the sequence of the shortest path, like in this example:
+Hence in each position [X][Y] of the matrix we will store the first node in the sequence of the shortest path between node X and node Y, like in this example:
 <center>
 <img src="https://fylux.github.io/public/img/sparse_tsp/matrix.png" width="25%" style="display:inline;vertical-align:middle"><img src="https://fylux.github.io/public/img/sparse_tsp/3_nodes.png" width="60%" style="display:inline;vertical-align:middle">
 </center>